Click Here to WhatsApp Us for Business Inquiries.

 | Address verification failed | Ensure nameplate and office space are in place |

 Yes.
 Banks in Bahrain accept virtual office addresses and conduct physical verification.
 Compliance officers visit your virtual office premises to confirm the office space exists, your company nameplate is displayed, and the business centre staff can verify your registration.
 Banks prefer 12-month tenancy agreements.
+Read the full bank account opening guide for detailed AML requirements.

 | Verification Point | What They Look For |